-Australis College is a government approved Vet Student Loan provider, able to offer the VET Student Loan program to eligible students to assist them in paying for their course tuition fees upfront for some of our approved Diploma level courses.
-Please check the applicable course webpage to check if this option is available for the course you are interested in.
+Australis College is a government-approved Vet Student Loan (VSL) provider, able to offer the VET Student Loan program to eligible students to assist them in paying for their course tuition fees upfront for some of our approved Diploma level courses.
+Please check the applicable course webpage to check if this option is available for the course that is of interested you.

 The federal government applies a one-off 20% loan fee to your loan amount and results in a HELP debt to be repaid to the government through the taxation system once you reach the compulsory threshold, even if you are studying.
 The debt is incurred once you reach your census day for each part of your course.

-See below for more information and/or contact our friendly course consultants on 1300 887 991.
+See below for more information and contact our friendly course consultants on 1300 887 991.

 Click on the relevant tab above to determine if you can apply and the evidence requirements you will need to supply Australis College.